day8/re-com/README.md

 ## Using re-com In Your Apps

-To use re-com in your application, you'll need to add this to your dependencies in project.clj:
+First, add these dependencies in your project.clj:

 ```Clojure
 :dependencies [